 Baptism and the beginning of the Church

 On the Day of Pentecost in A.D.
 31, thousands of people, many from various foreign lands, filled the bustling city of Jerusalem to observe this annual festival.
-About 9 o’clock in the morning they heard an unusual noise and some of them went to investigate the cause.
+At about 9 in the morning they heard an unusual noise, and some of them went to investigate the cause.
 Finding Peter and others speaking in different languages, many dismissed them as being drunk.
 However, Peter denied their accusation and explained to them the reason for the commotion (Acts 2:1-15).